ibrokemycomputer/gnome-shell-extension-ssh-quick-connect/README.md

 # Overview

+> ATTENTION: Hi everyone.
+I try to keep this up to date but fall behind often.
+No, this isn't abandonened.
+If you want to help/submit a PR I'll do my best to get them merged ASAP!

 Lists entries from your `~/.ssh/config` file, and launches them in the default terminal when clicked.

 ## Easy Install